Tyrrrz/Contextual/Readme.md

 ### Example: using contexts for logging

-Similarly, contexts can also be used for abstract logging:
+Similarly, contexts can also be used for a logging implementation which does not require passing `ILogger` around:

 ```csharp
 class LogContext : Context